Skip to main menu Skip to content Skip to footer

 1. Diagnosis comes before treatment.
 First, the cardinal rule is that before beginning treatment your child should have a diagnosis.
 This means that your child should be given a thorough evaluation that includes the clinician interviewing you and your child and, in many cases, using standardized assessments.
 The evaluation process is important because a cluster of behavioral or emotional symptoms can mean a lot of different things, and treatment won’t be effective unless it’s targeted to the right problem.

 2. Treatment should have a specified goal.
 Whether your child’s clinician is offering therapy or prescribing medication, they should be able to explain what the treatment they are proposing is and how your child’s mood and behavior should respond to it.
-She should also tell you how those changes will be measured.
+They should also tell you how those changes will be measured.
 The clinician’s willingness and ability to communicate this information is important.

 3. Treatment should be evidence-based.
 The clinician should be able to tell you what research supports the use of the treatment they are proposing, and how effective it was in reducing the symptoms it is designed to target.
 There are studies measuring the results of both behavioral therapies and medications specifically in children, and often comparing the two.